-National Parks (including the Broads) are areas of countryside that also include villages and towns.
+National Parks (including the Broads) are areas of countryside that are protected by the Government for their beautiful countryside, wildlife and cultural heritage.
+People live and work in the National Parks and the farms, villages and towns are protected along with the landscape and wildlife.
 They have their own National Park Authorities and have two statutory purposes:

 - to conserve and enhance the natural beauty, wildlife and heritage and